duereg/manager-readme/README.md

 ### How can I help you?
  - Provide context

-    Most of my day is spent collecting, filtering and sharing context/information from across other projects, domains, and products.
+    I spend most of my day collecting, filtering and sharing context/information from across other projects, domains, and products.
 I’ll try to push information to you as much as I can but feel free to ask about anything else.

  - Provide an outside(ish) perspective